-In my opinion, your new bookkeeping firm should ask to evaluate your books before they even provide a proposal.
+In my opinion, your new bookkeeping firm (such as Lalea&Black) should ask to evaluate your books before they even provide a proposal.
 This is the only way your new firm can provide you with an idea of what work needs to be done to correct your books or bring them up to date.
 After evaluating the books the firm will be able to give you a more accurate idea of what their services will cost.
 Perhaps most importantly, an experienced bookkeeper can look at a client’s books and devise a plan to provide the client exactly the services they need.

 In my firm, we charge a small fee to evaluate a prospective client’s accounting file.
 In return, we provide them with a written line-by-line analysis of their balance sheet, an in-depth review of their P&L, and a list of recommended process improvements.
 This report is the prospect’s to keep and use, even if they decide to engage a different bookkeeping firm.
 We are also able to draft a plan to clean up the prospect’s books and tell them exactly what to expect in terms of price.
 This clear communication is vital during the first months of our relationship with a new client, and you should expect no less from your new bookkeeping firm, especially a nonprofit bookkeeping firm.

 Question #2: Can you provide us with your most recent tax return?

 Many new clients balk at this request.
 Rest assured, there is a very good reason your new bookkeeping firm should ask you for your most recent tax return.
 Your balance sheet in your accounting file should always tie out to the information provided on your tax return.
 If it doesn’t, fixing this is the first step in the cleanup process.